CSV EditorA connector for manipulating CSV files (formerly CSV Processor)

-The CSV Processor connector allows you to create or import CSV files and process them in a number of different ways such as adding, removing, formatting, sorting etc.
+The CSV Editor (formerly known as the CSV Processor) connector allows you to create or import CSV files and process them in a number of different ways such as adding, removing, formatting, sorting etc.

 The default operation allows you to create a temporary CSV from an existing CSV File.
 You need to supply the URL of the file which will be imported and can be used as header names.

 It also allows you to override the type and format settings for specific columns by adding them to the Column Types property.

 |File URL||A file object from a previous step or the URL to a public CSV file to import|

 |First row is header?||If checked, the first row in the imported CSV file will be used as a header row to determine the column names|